joshglenn/react-native-wiki/Breaking-Changes.md

 - Who does this affect: Any product developer
 - **How to migrate (shown by `react-native upgrade`)**: ?
 Fill this in once/if the diff lands.
 - Why make this breaking change: Fixes wrong behavior - makes this behave the same as on the web.
 Repro in https://github.com/facebook/react-native/issues/10603
-- Severity (people affected x amount of work for them): ?
+- Severity (number people affected x amount of work for them): ?

 # 0.39